splunk-terraform/terraform-provider-signalfx/website/docs/index.html.markdown

 }
 ```

-## Argument Reference
+## Arguments

-The following arguments are supported:
+The provider supports the following arguments:

 * `auth_token` - (Required) The auth token for [authentication](https://developers.signalfx.com/basics/authentication.html).
-This can also be set via the `SFX_AUTH_TOKEN` environment variable.
+You can also set it using the `SFX_AUTH_TOKEN` environment variable.
 * `api_url` - (Optional) The API URL to use for communicating with SignalFx.
-This is helpful for organizations who need to set their Realm or use a proxy.
-Note: You likely want to change `custom_app_url` too!
-This can also be set via the `SFX_API_URL` environment variable.
+This is helpful for organizations that need to set their Realm or use a proxy.
+You can also set it using the `SFX_API_URL` environment variable.
-* `custom_app_url` - (Optional)  The application URL that users should use to interact with assets in the browser.
-This is used by organizations using specific realms or those with a custom [SSO domain](https://docs.signalfx.com/en/latest/admin-guide/sso.html).
-This can also be set via the `SFX_CUSTOM_APP_URL` environment variable.
+* `custom_app_url` - (Optional) The application URL that users might use to interact with assets in the browser.
+Used by organizations on specific realms or with a custom [SSO domain](https://docs.signalfx.com/en/latest/admin-guide/sso.html).
+You can also set it using the `SFX_CUSTOM_APP_URL` environment variable.
-* `timeout_seconds` - (Optional) The total timeout duration, in seconds, to wait when making HTTP API calls to SignalFx.
-Defaults to 120.
+* `timeout_seconds` - (Optional) The total timeout duration to wait when making HTTP API calls to SignalFx, in seconds.
+Defaults to `120`.